Inlays and Onlays

 Is One Method Better?

 Both inlays and outlays are made to fit your teeth.
 Our team of dentists will assess the trauma to the tooth.
-This will involve an injection of freezing to the area, and cleaning out of the decay, often with the use of a drill.
+This will involve an injection of anesthesia to the area, and cleaning out of the decay, often with the use of a drill.
 Impressions are then taken of your tooth, and sent to a laboratory.
 The preferred repair method (either inlay or onlay) is then molded from either high strength composite resin or porcelain.
 These products may take up to a week to produce, and our dental team will ensure a personalized fit for you during your next appointment.
 In the case that an onlay is required, we will fit you for a temporary repair, in an effort to reduce pain and further damage to the tooth.

 These methods will be employed by our dentists instead of fillings for cavities when the damage to the bite surface is extensive.
 This may include fractured or decayed teeth, in an instance that a filling would weaken the remaining structure, or if the injury to the tooth would not support a crown.
 Our skilled team of dental practitioners will work with you to formulate the best plan of care for your teeth.